XuanyuZhang/XuanyuZhang.github.io/index.md

 My research lies at the intersection of **3D Vision** and **Low-Level Vision**.
 My research interests include novel view synthesis, image super-resolution, object detection, etc.

-//<strong style="color:#e74d3c; font-weight:600">I expect to be on the job market in 2025.
-I would appreciate a ping if you see a position I might fit. </strong>

 {% include_relative _includes/news.md %}

 {% include_relative _includes/publications.md %}